holzachr/sanremo-linux/README.md

 ## Credits

-Thanks to Ryan Alswede for having the vision of reverse enginnering the card for so long, poking me at it over and over again, creating the ADF, asking all the right questions and all the day long rubber ducking.
+Thanks to Ryan Alswede for having the vision of reverse enginering the card for so long, poking me at it over and over again, creating the ADF, asking all the right questions and all the day long rubber ducking.